Position

 • Proven experience in managing telecommunications budgets and vendor relationships.

-• Strong understanding of telecommunications technologies, including VoIP, fiber optics, and wireless networks.
+• Strong knowledge of telecommunications technologies, including VoIP, IP telephony, and data networks.

 • Excellent problem-solving and analytical skills.